kemptonb/jest-test/README.md

 4. A caesarCipher function that takes a string and returns it with each character “shifted”.
 Read more about how a Caesar cipher works on this website: http://practicalcryptography.com/ciphers/caesar-cipher/.

-a)Tests wrapping from z to a
+A. Tests wrapping from z to a
-b)Tests case
+B.Tests case
-c)Tests punctuation
+C. Tests punctuation